trivedi-khushi/openapi-sample-library/README.md

 OpenAPI Sample Library
 ---
 ## ℹ️  About the Project -
 Curated library of 20+ real-world API examples with request/response schemas and CI automation for docs generation.
+[Read about the project workflow & design decisions!](https://khushitrivedi.hashnode.dev/openapi-sample-library-project)

+## 📎 How to Contribute?
+Read the Contribution Guide [here](https://khushitrivedi.hashnode.dev/openapi-sample-library-project#heading-contribution-guidelines)

 ## Key Project Insights (KPIs of this Project)
 1. Use of `$ref` to refere & split all the API spec instead of  listing them all in one .yaml file.
 Gives reusability, efficiant maintanace.